PeernetOfficial/Abstraction/README.md

 # Abstraction
 > **_NOTE:_** This is temporary repo for better abstraction calls for the Peernet core repo.
 This is expected to be deprecated once the core officially supports strong abstractions.

-The following repo was created for the GoAdvent blog post.
+The following repo was created for the GopherAdvent blog post.
 The objective is to prove how easy it's to extend your Go application with p2p capabilites using Peernet.

 ### Blog post: https://gopheradvent.com/calendar/2022/peernet-protocol/